Car Collector International

 Options that materially affect price — MSO exterior carbon, luggage set, Verdant Theme, nose-lift, Bowers & Wilkins audio

 Five option packages meaningfully move the money on a GT.
 (1) MSO visible carbon-fibre exterior pack (front splitter, side skirts, engine cover, side intake blades) — commonly configured, adds materially at resale.
 (2) Factory McLaren-branded four-piece leather luggage set — Pioneer-appropriate, adds provenance and completeness.
 (3) MSO Verdant Theme (launch treatment, bespoke green colour and matching interior) — commands a colour premium at resale.
 (4) Nose-lift — a valuable option on a car with an aggressive front splitter used on continental touring.
 (5) Bowers & Wilkins 12-speaker premium audio — a common upgrade over standard, meaningful for grand-touring use.
-Verify the original build sheet through the McLaren Retailer network before pricing any specific car against fetched comparables.
+Verify the original build sheet through the McLaren Retailer network before pricing any specific car against verified comparables.

 Documentation and Retailer network — do not skip